 Sample Rezi & Microsoft Word Resume Templates

-Browse through our collection of Rezi and MS Word templates to find the one that best suits your style and industry.
+Browse through our collection of Rezi and MS Word templates to find one that best suits your style and industry.
 Whether you’re in tech, marketing, or anything in between, we’ve got a design that’s perfect for you.
-Plus, most resume templates have a matching cover letter, so you can look extra professional and organized by pairing them up.
+Plus, most resume templates have matching Microsoft Word cover letters, so you can look extra professional and organized by pairing them up.

 Let’s start by checking out a range of Rezi resume templates that work seamlessly with MS Word.